hanze-hbo-ict/IOT/_sources/docs/5_project.md

     # read server response

-    # set or unset red LED if server tells us to so
+    # set or unset red LED if server tells us to do so

     # sleep a little until next temperature reading
 ```